Dr Eva Moreda Rodriguez

 - Carnegie Trust for the Universities of Scotland Small Grant for the project ‘Rodolfo Halffter and the Franco regime - music, exile and collaboration', 2014 (£920).

-I have supervised a MMus thesis on music aesthetics and am currently supervising two PhD theses on musicians' trade unions in Chile and on canon building and national identity.
+I am currently supervising two PhD theses on musicians' trade unions in Chile and on canon building and national identity.

 I welcome enquiries from students wishing to pursue doctoral research in topics related to my research interests.